 Additionally, Microsoft offers a wide range of software applications and cloud-based computing services such as Bing, Microsoft Azure, Microsoft Dynamics CRM Online, Microsoft Office 365, OneDrive, Skype, Xbox Live, and Yammer.
 There is no direct substitution for these products and services, however, indirect substitution exists.

 Indirect substitution for Microsoft products and services belonging to productivity and business processes segment include a wide range of stationary products, planners and organizers.
 Indirect substitution for Microsoft gaming and recreation products, on the other hand, include but not limited to music, movies, sports, spending time with friends and family members etc.

 Microsoft Corporation Report contains a full analysis of Microsoft Porter’s Five Forces Analysis.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis and McKinsey 7S Model on Microsoft.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Microsoft.
 Moreover, the report contains analyses of Microsoft leadership, business strategy, organizational structure and organizational culture.
-The report also comprises discussions of Microsoft marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Microsoft marketing strategy, ecosystem and addresses issues of corporate social responsibility.

 Porter, M. (1979) “How Competitive Forces Shape Strategy” Harvard Business Review